How to Transfer Files from Network File Shares NFS to OneDrive for Business?

 More than 80% of the companies around the world have given up traditional storage systems like NFS and moved into the cloud.
 Cloud storage and collaboration services OneDrive, Dropbox, G Suite, Box, etc. have become mainstream productivity tools.
 However, some businesses and independent professionals are still relying on local or conventional on-premise storage options.
-One of the biggest roadblocks for them that stop from embracing cloud is data migration.
-In this tutorial, we are going to show you how one can easily migrate their data from Network File System to OneDrive for Business while retaining the folder structure and file sharing permissions.
+One of the biggest roadblocks for them that stop embracing the cloud is data migration.
+In this tutorial, we are going to show you how one can easily migrate their data from Network File System to OneDrive for Business while retaining the folder structure and file-sharing permissions.

 Please note that since it is a business migration from NFS (also referred to as Network File Shares) to OneDrive for Business, you would need to contact our team for a quote or questions.
 With that said, you can still create an account and test a business migration.

-Step 1: Create a CloudFuze Account and Login
+Step 1: Create a CloudFuze account and Login

 Step 2: Add Your Network File System